ganeti/ganeti/man/gnt-cluster.rst

 stripes
     Number of stripes to use for new LVs.

+List of parameters available for the **rbd** template:

+pool
+    The RADOS cluster pool, inside which all rbd volumes will reside.
+    When a new RADOS cluster is deployed, the default pool to put rbd volumes (Images in RADOS terminology) is 'rbd'.

 The option ``--maintain-node-health`` allows one to enable/disable automatic maintenance actions on nodes.
 Currently these include automatic shutdown of instances and deactivation of DRBD devices on